tk0miya/capistrano-platform-recognizer/README.md

 ## Usage

-load capistrano-rails-dbinit in your config/deploy.rb:
+load capistrano-platform-recognizer in your config/deploy.rb:

-    require 'capistrano-rails-dbinit'
+    require 'capistrano-platform-recognizer'

 And then, capistrano-platform-recognizer runs automatically and set platform informations to each hosts.